mehmetgoren/feniks/README.md

 **Currently Developing Features List (Ordered By Release Date)**
-1. Creating how to use documentation (coming soon).
-2. Creating a demo website.
-3. Creating the Mobile Application (which is being developed right now by Quasar Framework).
+1. Creating the Mobile Application (which is being developed right now by Quasar Framework).
-4. Creating a Central Hub System (which are being developed right now by using .Net Core) to access all nodes from a center.
+2. Creating a Central Hub System (which are being developed right now by using .Net Core) to access all nodes from a center.
 This project provides:
     * To manage thousands of cameras from one single point.
     * Making data transfer to nodes easy (like camera brand specific RTSP route).
     * Connect any node from the center.
     * Creating a total statistical information and meaningful dashboard.
     * Listing all failed cameras and forcing the user to take an immediate action.
     * Adding new REST endpoints to fully control Nodes remotely.
-5. Adding Windows support.
+3. Adding Windows support.
-6. Positive/negative list support for facial recognition.
+4. Positive/negative list support for facial recognition.
-7. Adding camera location info registration support by Google Maps.
+5. Adding camera location info registration support by Google Maps.
-8. Adding Amazon S3, Microsoft OneDrive and Dropbox support as cloud providers.
+6. Adding Amazon S3, Microsoft OneDrive and Dropbox support as cloud providers.
-9. Making ONVIF support more compatible and superior like PTZ (Pan-Tilt-Zoom Support for Cameras) support.
+7. Making ONVIF support more compatible and superior like PTZ (Pan-Tilt-Zoom Support for Cameras) support.
-10. Adding Tensorflow/PyTorch Pose Estimation deep-learning models.
+8. Adding Tensorflow/PyTorch Pose Estimation deep-learning models.